clij/clij-benchmarking/benchmarking_operations_jmh.md

 First, we set up a list of operations to benchmark in more detail.
 The list contains typical operations such as morphological filters, binary image operations, thresholding and projections.
 The operations were encapsulated in respective Benchmarking modules and put in a [Java package](https://github.com/clij/clij-benchmarking-jmh/tree/master/src/main/java/net/haesleinhuepf/clij/benchmark/jmh/);
-Each of these modules has two several methods implementing different ways to call the given operation.
+Each of these modules has several methods implementing different ways to call the given operation.
 Methods starting with 'clij' utilize CLIJ and the GPU.
 Others call ImageJ or third-party libraries to execute the operation.
 As executing all operations under various conditions takes a large amount of time, we executed the benchmarks on one clij operation (clij, clij_sphere or clij_box) compared to one ImageJ operation (ijrun, ijapi or vib).

-All operations were benchmarked to measure the pure processing time excluding time spent for data transfer between CPU and GPU for example.
+All operations were benchmarked to measure the pure processing time excluding time spent for data transfer between CPU and GPU and compilation time.
-Thus, in order to measure pure processing times of the operations, image data transfor from/to GPU was excluded from operations benchmarking.
+In order to measure pure processing times of the operations, image data transfor from/to GPU was excluded from operations benchmarking.
 Additionally, we measured the transfer time independently.
 Furthermore, Java and GPU code compilation time was excluded by ignoring the first 10 out of 20 iterations.
 During this so called warm-up phase, compiled code is cached and can be reused in subsequent iterations.

 ### Compared Java code
-The full list of tested operations and corresponding code is available [here](https://clij.github.io/clij-benchmarking/list_benchmarked_operations.md).
+The full list of tested operations and corresponding code is available [here](https://clij.github.io/clij-benchmarking/list_benchmarked_operations).

 ## Image data
 For benchmarking operations, we used images with random pixel values of pixel type 16-bit of different sizes for 2D: